The Community College of Rhode Island offers financial assistance to students who

 graduating and transferring students in meeting their financial needs.
 More than 90

 scholarships, which are need-based and/or merit-based, are awarded to deserving students

 each year.
 Detailed information about each scholarship and the application are available here.

 The Federal Financial Aid Title IV Refund Policy requires colleges to calculate how

-much federal aid a student has earned if they withdraw or stop attending all of their
+much federal aid a student has earned if he or she withdraws or stop attending all

 courses prior to completing more than 60 percent of the semester.
 Students may have

 to return a portion of the aid received, as well as owe the college a portion of the